Get a Value from a Dictionary by Key in Python

 This article explains how to get a value from a dictionary (dict) by key in Python.

-If you want to extract keys based on their values, see the following article.
+If you want to find keys based on their values, refer to the following article.

-You can get all the values in a dictionary as a list using the list() function with the values() method.
+You can retrieve all the values from a dictionary as a list by applying the list() function to its values() method.

 d = {'key1': 1, 'key2': 2, 'key3': 3}